Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

-This recipe for Southern-Style Potato Salad is supreme!
-Made with Yukon potatoes, a creamy mayo base, and a secret ingredient spice - you won't ever be made fun of at the cookout for bringing this dish.
+This recipe for Southern-Style Potato Salad is simply supreme!
+Made with Yukon potatoes, a creamy mayonnaise dressing, and a secret ingredient spice - you won't ever be made fun of at the cookout for bringing this dish.

 For the 3rd installment of my Summer Salads series, I'm bringing y'all back home with me.
-I'm a Black woman from Mississippi, so please believe that I take potato salad just as serious as most other African-Americans.
-This recipe is a no-nonsense, flavor bomb that you'll want to make all season!
+I'm a Black woman from Mississippi, so please believe that I take potato salad just as seriously as most other African-Americans.
+This recipe is a no-nonsense, flavor bomb side dish that you'll want to make all season!

 Ingredients